juananmuxed/dni-utils/README.md

 // Start the class with NIE and SUPPORT NUMBER let validator = new dni.validator('X2414222P','E24210042');

-validator.isValid(); // Return true or false if DNI is valid validator.typeDNI(); // Return the type of DNI (NIE or NIF) INVALID if is not valid validator.validSupportNumber(); // Return true or false if Support Number is valid validator.sanitizeSupportNumber(); // Return the Support Number (NIE) in E00000001 format
+validator.isValid(); // Return true or false if DNI (NIE, NIF or CIF) is valid validator.isNif(); // Return true or false if NIF is valid validator.isNie(); // Return true or false if NIE is valid validator.isCif(); // Return true or false if CIF is valid validator.typeDNI(); // Return the type of DNI (NIE or NIF) or CIF and INVALID if is not valid validator.validSupportNumber(); // Return true or false if Support Number is valid validator.sanitizeSupportNumber(); // Return the Support Number (NIE) in E00000001 format
 ```

+IMPORTANT: Obsolete CIFs isn't supported (return INVALID)

 ## 🟢 Testing
 Install the Jest dependencies if not in global